 Guinea pig behaviour

-- Suitable materials that allow tunnelling behaviour, such as pipes and deep areas of hay.
+- Tunnels - guinea pigs like to tunnel, so make sure they have suitable materials that allow tunnelling behaviour, such as pipes and deep areas of hay.